EFavDB/efavdb.github.io-src/content/articles/methods/multiarmed_bandits.md

 Slug: multiarmed-bandits
 Status: published

-[Reinforcement Learning: An Introduction](http://incompleteideas.net/book/RLbook2018.pdf) by Sutton and Barto[1] is a classic book on RL universally recommended to beginners in their RL studies.
+[Reinforcement Learning: An Introduction](http://incompleteideas.net/book/RLbook2018.pdf) by Sutton and Barto[1] is a book that is universally recommended to beginners in their RL studies.
 The first chapter is an extended text-heavy introduction.
 The second chapter deals with multiarmed bandits, i.e. slot machines with multiple arms, and is the subject of today's post.

 Before getting into the *what* and *how* of bandits, I'd like to address the **why**, since the "why" can guard against getting lost in the details / not seeing the forest for the trees.